 Bi-County Municipal Landfill

-Municipal solid waste landfills are the second largest source of human-related methane pollution in the United States.
-Methane—a greenhouse gas that is 21 times more powerful than carbon dioxide—is a major contributor to climate change.
+Municipal solid waste landfills are the third largest source of human-related methane pollution in the United States.
+Methane—a greenhouse gas that is 25 times more powerful than carbon dioxide—is a major contributor to climate change.
 While large landfills are required by federal regulations to capture their methane emissions, smaller landfills like the Bi-County Municipal Landfill in Woodlawn, Tennessee, are not required to limit their emissions.

 With the promise of revenue from carbon offsets, a methane gas collection and control system at the Bi-County Municipal Landfill was built as a completely voluntary action.
 The system was designed so that captured methane gas could eventually have beneficial end-uses such as power production.